HiveHQ/HiveSdkDocs/source/index.html.md

 );
 ```

-Orders saved in Hive.co should be kept up-to-date throughout a user's purchasing session (e.g. as they add & remove items from their cart and eventually checkout and complete the order).
+Orders saved in Hive should be kept up-to-date throughout a user's browsing/checkout/purchasing session (e.g. as they add & remove items from their cart and eventually checkout and complete the order).

-All fields are required.
-If a field isn't provided, we'll throw an error message.
+The fields <code>id</code> and <code>status</code> are required.
+If they aren't provided, we'll throw an error message.

-Make sure the value for the order's <code>id</code> matches what you used when making the previous create command.
-If you provide an order <code>id</code> that doesn't exist yet, we'll discard the command.
+Make sure the value for the order's <code>id</code> matches what you used when making the previous <code>ticketingOrder.create</code> command.
+If you provide an order <code>id</code> that doesn't exist yet, we'll discard the <code>ticketingOrder.update</code> command.

-Ensure the order's <code>status</code> is correctly provided (see note above).
+Ensure the value for the order's <code>status</code> is one of the two valid options (<code>started</code> or <code>completed</code>, see above).

 Always pass in the most up-to-date value for <code>total_paid</code> as a user's order changes over time.

 <aside class='notice'>
   Updates to orders will not be saved until the user who created the order is "authenticated" via the SDK.
-In practice, this means that a <code>ticketingOrder.update</code> call will be processed immediately for users who have been "autenticated" by a previous <code>emailSignup</code> or <code>phoneNumberSignup</code> call.
-For users who weren't "authenticated" before a <code>ticketingOrder.update</code> call is made, the <code>ticketingOrder.update</code> call will be "buffered" by the SDK and processed immediately following a future call to <code>emailSignup</code> or <code>phoneNumberSignup</code> (which can potentially happen on a future separete pageview or session entirely).
+In practice, this means that a <code>ticketingOrder.update</code> command will be processed immediately for users who have been "autenticated" by a previous <code>emailSignup</code> or <code>phoneNumberSignup</code> command.
+For users who weren't "authenticated" before a <code>ticketingOrder.update</code> command is made, the <code>ticketingOrder.update</code> command will be "buffered" by the SDK and processed immediately following a <code>emailSignup</code> or <code>phoneNumberSignup</code> command (which can potentially happen in the future on a separate pageview or session entirely).
 </aside>